 How Do Chickens Communicate With Each Other?

-All animals have their own unique way of communicating with each other.
-For chickens, that communication is mostly vocal.
 Hens and roosters like to make themselves heard, and they use a variety of sounds to indicate different thoughts, feelings, and behaviors.
 If you spend enough time around your flock, you’ll start recognizing a few of the sounds your birds make.
-To better understand them, read our guide for how chickens communicate with each other.

 CLUCKING